The Curious Case of the Opitsaht Cows of Vancouver Island

 But these traditional greens are only part of their diet.
 The chances are that when you see them, they’ll be grazing nonchalantly on the beach, feasting on sea lettuce and eel grass (also known as tape grass), an aquatic plant with ribbon-like leaves which grows abundantly in the intertidal zones of this region.

 It’s a unique example of survival through adaptation to a new habitat.

 Diet aside, the herd has had other challenges over the years.
 Numbers dropped dangerously low in 2008 when wolves hunted down one of the 2 males.
 Opitsaht residents, despite not officially holding any responsibility for the herd, tried to seek advice on what to do.
 None of the cattle experts consulted had much idea of how to deal with this intriguing yet unprecedented situation.

 The good news is that the following May two calves, one of them male, were born, thus restoring the balance somewhat.
-Today, as our guide summarises their unique history en route to our whale-watching location, I’m not sure what their numbers are, but they look carefree and nonchalant enough as they graze away (is ‘graze’ even the right term in a beach context?!).
+Today, as our guide summarises their unique history en route to our whale-watching location, I’m not sure what their numbers are, but they look carefree enough as they graze away (is ‘graze’ even the right term in a beach context?!).

 Thankfully wolves and cougars rarely prey on the herd.
 The main nuisances are the resident dogs who frequently hassle them and nip at their haunches.
 When that gets too much, these docile, out-of-place creatures do what all cows do very well indeed….